mindwind/my-draft/note/english_phrases.md

 - set off  出发
   The pirates set off from the island.

+- set out  出发
+  The group set out to the forest.

+- set on sb  攻击
+  She set on her attacker with a high kick.

 - set about sth 着手
   Before you set about fixing a car, make sure you know what you're doing.